Sk9315/Hacker-Rank-Questions/README.md

 # Hacker-Rank-Questions
-These are the SOlutions for the daily hacker rank questions
+These are the Solutions for the daily hacker rank questions